THOR (weapon): History

 THOR first began testing in spring 2019.
 The system was developed quickly in 18 months for $18 million.
 The program represents a collaboration between AFRL, BAE Systems, Leidos, and Verus Research, an engineering firm based in Albuquerque.
 An Air Force official said in December 2020 that THOR was being tested "in a real-world setting" in Africa, but that statement was then retracted.

-The AFRL began solicitations for contractors to develop a follow-on prototype to THOR in July 2021 called Mjölnir, named after Thor's hammer to keep the new system's name in the family.
+The AFRL began solicitations for contractors to develop a follow-on prototype to THOR in July 2021 called Mjölnir, named after Thor's hammer.
 Mjölnir will incorporate improvements in capability, reliability, and manufacturing readiness to produce a deployable system that can be made in large numbers.
 In February 2022, the AFRL awarded Leidos a $26 million contract to build the system.

 On 5 April 2023, THOR successfully engaged multiple targets in a simulated swarm attack in a demonstration at the Chestnut Test Site, Kirtland Air Force Base; the number of drones downed and at what range was not disclosed.